-Canstar Blue’s 2020 baby bottle ratings has seen Pigeon, Closer to Nature, Tommee Tippee, B.Box, Philips Avent and NUK compared on value for money, ease of use, ease of cleaning, quality of seal, design, durability, availability and overall satisfaction.
+Canstar Blue’s 2021 baby bottles review has seen Philips Avent, Pigeon, Tommee Tippee and B.Box compared on quality of seal (i.e. don’t leak), ease of use for baby, ease of cleaning, design, durability, availability, value for money and overall satisfaction.

 Feeding time can be a tough time, regardless of your age!
 While the toughest decision for those of us who can look after ourselves comes from whether or not to order in while we sit back and relax on the couch, those with children will know that feeding time brings a number of more serious challenges to overcome, especially if you’re bottle feeding.

 While the focus may be on what goes inside the bottle, finding a bottle to use for daily feedings can itself be a big decision, especially when there’s no shortage of products on offer, or if it’s your first time venturing into the market.
-To help make the decision a bit easier, Canstar Blue has released its ratings for baby bottles, based on the feedback of nearly 500 new mums and dads who recently purchased a baby bottle, with their thoughts and preferences forming the basis of our results.
-In 2020, Pigeon has taken out the top spot, rating five stars across most categories.
+To help make the decision a bit easier, Canstar Blue has released its ratings for baby bottles, based on the feedback of more than 400 new mums and dads who recently purchased a baby bottle, with their thoughts and preferences forming the basis of our results.

 Read on as we explore what each of the brands in this year’s comparison have to offer.